grame-cncm/faust/tools/benchmark/README.md

 - `-port <port> to set the OSC input port`
 - `-outport <port>' to set the OSC output port`

 Note that the OSC *input port* of the **faust-osc-controller** tool has to be the *output port* of the controlled program.
 And the OSC *output port* of the **faust-osc-controller** tool has to be the *input port* of the controlled program.
-The controler and controlled programs both have to send messages using the -xmit (1|2) parameter, depending if you use real paths or alisases.
+The controler and controlled programs both have to send messages using the -xmit (1|2) parameter, depending if you use real paths or aliases.

 Example: